Windows issues following Core Agent 2.7.6 and Intercept X 2.0.17 update. See KBA 135504 for more information.

 Note: This option will be available to read-only users but they will not be able to complete the migration, this must be done by an admin.

-When your AWS account is connected, the list is extended to show ALL EC2 instances, identifying whether each instance has a Sophos Server Protection Agent installed or not.
+When your AWS account is connected, the list is extended to show ALL EC2 instances, identifying whether each instance has a Sophos Server Protection Agent installed or not or is a Sophos UTM.
 Connecting your AWS account to Sophos Central will also augment the list with additional EC2 metadata including Lifecycle state, AMI ID, Region, and more.

 To connect your AWS account with Sophos Central, you need to create an IAM Role for your AWS account with the permissions required for the service.
 By providing your AWS IAM Role credentials, you are explicitly granting Sophos permission to connect to your AWS account for read-only access to information relating to EC2 instances and Auto Scaling Groups.
 This connection from Sophos Central will enable EC2 instance information to be displayed, server policies to be assigned to Auto Scaling Groups, and terminated EC2 instances to be removed automatically.

 The IAM credentials are stored with AES 256 encryption (using a unique key), within a key store.
 These credentials are removed automatically when the AWS account association is removed from Sophos Central.

 Other non-personally identifiable data, such as EC2 instance and Auto Scaling Group data stored for the purposes of providing this Sophos Central AWS service are stored in a separate database.
 In more detail, this data includes, although is not limited to, the AWS account identity, EC2 instance identities, AMI identities, EC2 life-cycle states, VPC identities, availability zones and Auto Scaling Group names and ARNs.
 Account data is automatically removed when the AWS account association is removed from Sophos Central.